snubwoody/wakunguma.com/src/pages/blog/macros.md

 Procedural macros, unlike declarative macros, are fully qualified functions that execute at compile time, meaning you can do anything a function can, **but at compile time**.
 Things such as making network requests, reading and writing files and deleting directories.
 This has led to some cautions regarding what macros should and shouldn't be able to do, and there have been ideas to [sand box](https://internals.rust-lang.org/t/pre-rfc-sandboxed-deterministic-reproducible-efficient-wasm-compilation-of-proc-macros/19359) proc macros in a wasm environment, where they wouldn't have much access to external state.
-Technically any crate can run any arbitrary code when you have it as a dependency, however you sign that agreement when you actually run the executable.
-Proc macros, on the other hand, are run by IDEs on startup.

-## Conclusion
-All in all, macros definitely feel like one of the more "iffy" parts of rust.
-They are incredible useful which makes changing them even harder, it's no wonder that progress is slow, you would risk breaking a whole ecosystem of crates.

-I got a lot of this information from [The little book of rust macros](https://lukaswirth.dev/tlborm/introduction.html).